The Mental Health Solution . com

 "Love is patient, love is kind, it is not jealous; love does not brag, it is not arrogant.
 It does not act disgracefully, it does not seek its own benefit; it is not provoked, does not keep an account of a wrong suffered, it does not rejoice in unrighteousness, but rejoices with the truth; it keeps every confidence, it believes all things, hopes all things, endures all things.
 Love never fails . . ." {1 Corinthians 13:4-8 NASB}

-"Love your enemies and pray for those who persecute you (Matthew 5:44 NIV)."
+"Love your enemies and pray for those who persecute you." {Matthew 5:44 NIV}

 "Jesus never said the work of forgiving would be easy.
 When he commanded, "Love your enemies," the Greek word for "love" does not mean "affection" but "moral understanding."
 Simply put, forgiving someone isn't a matter of stirring up human affection, but making a moral decision to remove hatred from our hearts."1

 Praying for your enemies makes it easier to forgive them.
+Think of this as a moral obligation to keep your heart right with God.

 Seventeenth, surrender the entire problem to God.
 Consider the following Scriptures.